HANGING YOUR FLAT VERNACULAR WALLPAPER

 Extra super duper mega special care must always be taken when hanging mylar and foil ground papers.
 These papers can be scratched and creased by hard edged, and non-pliable tools.
 Scratches and creases are permanent once the damage has been done.
 When hanging these types of papers wrap tools in a soft clean cloth to avoid this mistake.

 Avoid repositioning of mylar, foil, and vinyl coated papers, doing so can yield undesirable results, such as denting or bubbling.
+These papers should be table trimmed rather than double cut.
 It is a good idea to paste the walls rather than the paper when hanging these types of wall coverings.

 Extra care must also be taken when hanging papers printed with metallic inks.
 Excessive rubbing, and water can cause the metallic powder in the ink to loosen.
 Soft, dry tools should be used when hanging these papers.

 Apply an even coat of paste to the backside of the wallpaper, make sure it is smooth and consistent by brushing or rolling the paste out all the way to the edges.
 Do not allow paste to touch the front of the paper, it can stain or discolor your paper.
 Fold the paper in on itself ensuring that you do not crease the paper, and aligning the edges to keep the paste off of the front.
 Allow the paper to soak for a few minutes until it becomes pliable and easy to work with.

 Should paste get on the front of the wallpaper, sponge off excess paste immediately whilst it is still wet.
 Do not allow paste to dry on the front of the wallpaper.